What is a function in Python?

 To learn more about docstrings in Python, visit Python Docstrings.

 return statement is used to exit a function and go back to the place from where it was called.

-This statement can contain expression which gets evaluated and the value is returned.
+This statement can contain an expression that gets evaluated and the value is returned.
 If there is no expression in the statement or the

 return statement itself is not present inside a function, then the function will return the

 None is the returned value since